vigetlabs/blendid/README.md

 This file specifies the `src` and `dest` root directories, and `src` and `dest` for each task, relative to the configured root.
 For example, if your source files live in a folder called `app`, and your compiled files should be output to a folder called `static`, you'd update the `src` and `dest` properties here to reflect that.

 ## task-config.js
 This file exposes per-task configuration and overrides.
-Better documentation is forth coming, but for now, the best way to see what you can change is to take a peek at the source tasks themselves: [gulpfile.js](gulpfile.js).
-The webpack config exposes a ton: [gulpfile.js/lib/webpack-multi-config.js](gulpfile.js/lib/webpack-multi-config.js)
+At minimum, you just need to set the task to `true` to enable the task with its default configuration.
+If you wish to configure a task, provide a configuation object instead.

 - Any task may be disabled by setting the value to `false`.
 For example, if your project has its own handling HTML and templating (Rails, Craft, Django, etc), you'll want to set `html` to `false` in your task-config.
-- All asset tasks have an `extensions` option that can be used to overwrite the [default file types](gulpfile.js/lib/task-defaults.js) that are processed and watched.
+- All asset tasks have an `extensions` option that can be used to overwrite the that are processed and watched.

+See [task config defaults](gulpfile.js/lib/task-defaults.js) for a closer look.
+All configuration objects will be merged with these defaults.
+Note that `array` options are replaced rather than merged or concatinated.

 ### browserSync
 Options to pass to [browserSync](https://browsersync.io/docs/options).